 Before I knew it, it was Thanksgiving and I awoke to find quite a different view.
 The atmosphere had become a bit unstable, perhaps due to the cold air that caused the snow to fall on Monte Stella.
 My weather app told me to expect a stormy day for Thanksgiving, and the skies certainly supported that forecast, so I hurried out to the shops before afternoon siesta set in to grab everything I would need for my Cilentano-style Thanksgiving Feast.

 So, off I went to the pescheria (fish store), pasticceria (pastry shop) and frutta e verdure (fruit and vegetables) to gather everything needed for my feast.

-Then to go home and enjoy preparing our “catch”.
+Then to go home and enjoy preparing my “catch”.
 The tiny clams were simply dilizioso!
 Everything had such a fresh taste and smell, unlike the watery tasting fruit we often are stuck buying back in the states, unless you are lucky enough to be located close to a produce source so you can buy fresh directly.